scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 Cloudknot can benefit from several enhancements:

-- We will focus our attention on domain-specific applications (in neuroimaging, for example) and include enhancements and bug-fixes that arise from use in our own research.
+- In future developments, we will focus our attention on domain-specific applications (in neuroimaging, for example) and include enhancements and bug-fixes that arise from use in our own research.